-Ditch the disposable cloth diaper liners & DIY your own fleece liners for cloth diapers while cloth diapering on a budget.
+Ditch the disposable cloth diaper liners & DIY your own cloth diaper liners out of fleece while cloth diapering on a budget.

 These are so easy to make, VERY cheap & best of all, there’s no sewing required!

 If you are on a cloth diapering budget, you are probably scouring the web for simple ways to save money while using cloth diapers.
 After all, that’s one of the biggest reasons that parents choose to cloth diaper their children – the $$$ savings.

 This post may contain affiliate links.
 By purchasing through these links, I may make a commission.
 Thank you for your support.

 Even with all the advantages of cloth diapering – better for the environment, healthier for your child… you still have to deal with one thing that most people don’t like dealing with – poop.
 Diaper liners are a great way to make dealing with poop much easier.

 And they are one of the easiest and cheapest things that I’ve DIY’ed during my cloth diapering days.
 Let me show you how!